-During the year under review, the Independent Directors of the Company met once on March 04, 2022, inter alia, to:
+During the year under review, the Independent Directors of the Company met once on February 01, 2023 inter alia, to:

-- To consider and review the performance of Non-Independent Directors and the Board as a whole; and - > To review and assess the quality, quantity and timeliness of flow of information between the Company's Management and the Board that is necessary for the Board to function and perform their duties effectively and reasonably.
+- > To consider and review the performance of Non-Independent Directors and the Board as a whole; and - > To review and assess the quality, quantity and timeliness of flow of information between the Company's Management and the Board that is necessary for the Board to function and perform their duties effectively and reasonably.

 All the Independent Directors were present throughout the meeting and the Meeting was conducted in a formal manner without the presence of the Whole-time Directors, the Non-Executive Non-Independent Directors, or any other Management Personnel.
-Considering the experience of Mr. Suresh Menon, Non-Executive Director, the Independent Directors had invited Mr. Menon, for the meeting.